aroberge/reeborg-world-creation/following-a-path.md

 move()
 ```

 the error message telling us that the correct path has not been followed will appear only at the very end.
-This may be acceptable in some situations but it is generally better to show immediately when an error occur.
+This may be acceptable in some situations but it is generally better to show immediately when an error occurs.

 ## A second solution

-Here is a second solution which informs the student as soon as the correct path is no longer followed.
+Here is a second solution which informs the student as soon as the correct path is no longer followed:

 ```py
 # This code would be in the Pre editor